davidfstr/dafoster.net/_posts/2021-03-09-reliable-rendering-of-web-pages-that-view-concurrently-modified-data.md

 <img alt="Diagram: Backend does not preload any data.
 Frontend pulls data and changes from backend." src="/assets/2021/concurrent-rendering/8H-push-only.svg" class="sequence-diagram-h" />

-However removing backend templating entirely will cause the initial page load to contain no content, which will destroy your SEO performance.
-It will also raise your time-to-first-rendered-content because of the extra delay in establishing a socket connection before loading *any* content, disproportionately slowing the browsing experience of any site visitor who isn't on a fast low-latency internet connection.
+However removing backend templating entirely will cause the initial page load to contain no content (beyond an annoying spinner) and raise your time-to-first-render.
+Content won't be delivered until after JavaScript is loaded - which can take a while on mobile devices - *and* after a socket connection is established, disproportionately slowing the browsing experience of any site visitor who isn't on a high-end device with a fast low-latency internet connection.

-I find such a user experience to be unacceptable.
+I'd like to reach users who are on mobile devices, in rural areas, and from faraway countries where minimizing latency and bandwidth is important to avoid an unacceptable user experience.
 So we're back to the more complex design with both backend templating and real-time updates...

+<a name="implementation"></a>
 ## Implementation <small>(using Django)</small>

 Let's actually sketch our design for reliable rendering in code!